MustansirZia/mustansir.dev/content/posts/deploy-app-to-s3-cloudfront.md

 The publish script that we use looks like this.

 ![Publish Script](/images/s3.png)
-This script ensures our deploys to S3 with Cloudfront are always a one-liner like so
+This script ensures our deploys to S3 with CloudFront are always a one-liner like so
 <br /> `yarn publishToS3` or `npm run publishToS3`. <br/> This saves times and is very CI friendly.
 The <b>aws-cli</b> for running the aws commands can be downloaded from [here](https://aws.amazon.com/cli/).

 Also,